 The best exercise for our dogs depends on the answers to several key questions, listed below.
 Before initiating any regular physical fitness plan for your dog, it is always best to consult your veterinarian.
 He or she can help guide your choice of activities, as well as create a conditioning program personalized for your dog.

 "Consult your veterinarian before initiating any regular physical fitness plan for your dog."

 Your veterinarian will likely ask you the following types of questions to help you determine the best way to exercise your dog.

 1. What is your dog’s age, body condition, and state of health?
 Your veterinarian can not only help you answer these questions but also determine what is appropriate exercise for your dog based on the answers.
 Some general rules and advice:

 - Puppies with growing bones can suffer skeletal trauma from the repetitive concussion of long runs.
 They do better with short spurts of play during which they set the pace.
 Walks on a leash are usually fine for them, but be mindful of the timing so as not to overdo it.

-- Short-snouted (brachycephalic) dogs like Chinese pugs need a different cardiovascular conditioning program than golden retrievers, for instance.
+- Short-snouted (brachycephalic) dogs like pugs or pekes need a different cardiovascular conditioning program than golden retrievers, for instance.